ethereum/devp2p/rlpx.md

 Packet Data (packet-data):

 	All data structures are RLP encoded.
+	Total payload of packet (excluding IP headers) must be no greater than 1280 bytes.
 	NodeId: The node's public key.
 	inline: Properties are appened to current list instead of encoded as list.
 	Maximum byte size of packet is noted for reference.